jldana/judging-a-movie-by-its-cover/README.md

 4. iOS App Implimentation

 ## Data Aquisition
 To train my model I scraped some 10,000 images from Rotten Tomatoes using the Beautiful Soup module.
-I applied for an API, but since RTs parent company couldn't be bothered, I implimented some simple sleep commands in my code to slowly, under the radar, pick away at the poster images hosted on their site.
+I applied for an API, but since RTs parent company couldn't be bothered, I implemented some simple sleep commands in my code to slowly, under the radar, pick away at the poster images hosted on their site.

 ## Preprocessing and Munging
 Minimal preprocesssing was required.
 Images were of a uniform style and sorted during scraping into their classes.
 These presorted classes need some addressing.
 Rotten Tomatoes often applies more than one genre tag to a movie so it was necessary to make some decisions as to what belonged where.

-For movies that listed both Children's and Comendy in the genre, I called that Comedy, for example.
+For movies that listed both Children's and Comedy in the genre, I called that Comedy, for example.
 Horror movies are all lumped into the Action/Thriller category.
 To simplify matters further images were transformed into square arrays of 130px X 130px.
-These were run through a Keras generator that preformed some light zooming and recentering, which effectively upsampled my test data.
+These were run through a Keras generator that preformed some light zooming and centering, which effectively upsampled my test data.

 ## Network Architecture
 After examining the architectures of some proven CNN’s (ImageNet, CIFAR10, VGG) I used python, numpy, sklearn, keras and tensor flow to put together my own architecture and trained my model using the powerful processing available through Amazon’s web service.
 I ended up with twelve (12) Convolutional Layers activated by the ReLU (Rectified Linear Unit) function and six (6) Dense Layers also activated with ReLU.

+## Results
 The results are rather promising.
 For 3 classes of film, Action/Thriller, Comedy and Drama the accuracy was 66%, which isn’t amazing but is as we say in Maine, “ betta’ than guessin’.”
 I did start with 8 classes and then the accuracy was only 33%.
 When I moved to just five classes I was able to see and improvement to over 45%.

-If there’s time I’d like to demo my app.
-JAM by Jack.

-Going forward I’d like to further tune the existing models to eek out the best results I can.
-Assuming I can affect some meaningful change it would be appropriate to start looking at other aspects of a movie more related to enjoyment. i. e.
-Rating.

-Background:

-  Though the common wisdom is to not judge a book by its cover,  more often then not this is exactly how we approach many choices in life.
-I don't think I'v ever bought a wine, for instance, with out first picking a price range and then the bottle with the label I thought looked most like a wine I'd enjoy.
-  The same goes for movies, in many cases.
-Despite the masses of reviews, critiques, and categorizations we are often presented with a wall of movie posters that a service like Netflix or Hulu is guessing we may like.
-Recommendation engines are becoming more and more sophisticated, but when it comes to movie content many of us still follow our eyes and pick a movie based just on the poster.
+Recall on 3 classes was close to 70% in the Comedy genre, which I believe is due to the bright, colorful nature of many comedy movie posters.
+I think what confounds these results somewhat is the poster designers desire to emulate the media associated with popular films - see 'Hot Shots: Part Duex' vs. Rambo III.

+## iOS App Implimentation

+Using Swift and CoreML, Apple's programing language and under-the-hood Machine Learning architecture, I created an App to accept image data and make predictions based on the trained model, described above.
+This is a fun tool and an example of how a tool like this could be deployed.

 Goals: